What does TapImmune do? What is your mission?

 How is TapImmune different from other companies?

-Our focus on women’s cancer is a key differentiator because women’s cancer, whether it’s ovarian or triple negative breast, is not a natural target for immunotherapy like checkpoint inhibitors.
+Our focus on breast or ovarian cancer is a key differentiator because they are not a natural target for immunotherapy like checkpoint inhibitors.
 They’re good targets for vaccines because most of the patients that we examine have a high rate of recurrence after front line treatments.
 From inception, we focused broadly on stimulating the T-cell system.
 Our initial work in this field focused exclusively on CD8 cells and killer cells.
 We now know that we can’t get a viable and long lasting CD8 response without having a CD5 response stimulating helper cells, so we’ve done both of these.

 Who is TapImmune in collaboration with?